Changes in Chrome For https & http Indicators

 What you need to know

-When Chrome 68 was released in July of this year, the changes in Chrome for HTTPS & HTTP indicators was the biggest change Chrome had implemented.
+When Chrome 68 was released in July of this year, the changes in Chrome for HTTPS & HTTP indicators were the biggest change Chrome had implemented.
 A “Not Secure” warning was to be displayed in the address bar of websites that did not have appropriate security measures.
 To ensure that Chrome marked your site safe with green “Secure” text, you would have needed an SSL certificate.
 However, Chrome has now implemented a new change with the release of Chrome 69 in September and Chrome 70 in October.
 Chrome UI no longer includes the green “Secure” indicator in the address bar for all HTTP pages.
 Chrome says on the Chromium blog that “users should expect that the web is safe by default”.
 Chrome is now moving towards removing positive security indicators, and instead warning a user when there is an issue.
 This also means that Chrome will no longer include HTTP pages as “safe”.

 What you should do